SA9102/SA9102/README.md

 I'm interested in full-stack development; I enjoy exploring front-end and back-end technologies, in particular React, and MongoDB.

-- :book: Computer Science undergraduate at Queen Mary University of London
+- :book: Final Year Computer Science undergraduate at Queen Mary University of London
 - :convenience_store: Part-time sales assistant at a retail company
 - :star2: Aspiring a career in full-stack development
 - :brain: Also taking an interest data science, cybersecurity, machine learning and blockchain